 CMV traffic enforcement based on observed unsafe driving behavior with an associated inspection.
-Unsafe driving behaviors are synonomus with a hazrdous moving violations.
-These violations include but are not limited to, due care, following too close, aggressive driving, reckless driving unsafe lane changes.
-Speeding is of course a hazardous moving violation, however in Nevada speeding statistics are maintained as their own classification.
+Unsafe driving behaviors are synonymous with a hazardous moving violation(s).
+These violations include but are not limited to, due care, following too close, aggressive driving, reckless driving, unsafe lane changes.
+Speeding is also considered a hazardous moving violation, however in Nevada speeding statistics are maintained as their own classification.
 Nevada focuses their enforcement efforts on the "Big 5".
 These are the 5 categories where crashes have been identified as a result of one or more of these categories being violated.
 Nevada's "Big 5" are, DUI, Speed, Hazardous Moving Violations, Distracted Driving (texting or cell phone use) and Occupant Restraints.

-- CMV traffic enforcement based on observed unsafe driving behavior without an inspection. - Non-CMV traffic enforcement when necessary to promote safe operation in and around CMVs. - Comprehensive and High Visibility TE In High Risk Locations and Corridors.
+- CMV traffic enforcement based on observed unsafe driving behavior without an inspection. - Non-CMV traffic enforcement when necessary to promote safe operation in and around CMVs. - .
+Comprehensive and High Visibility TE In High Risk Locations and Corridors.